 Discuss the Iranian revolution in relation to the rise of militant Islam in the Middle East.
 Consider why Americans (including government officials) had such difficulty comprehending Islamic fundamentalism.

-Conduct a class debate over the following topics: for example, America Needs an Equal Rights Amendment and a Defense of the Nixon Presidency.
+Conduct a class debate on topics such as America Needs an Equal Rights Amendment and A Defense of the Nixon Presidency.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Show students the following videos: The Century—America’s Time (ABC Video in association with The History Channel), Volume V: 1971–1975: Approaching the Apocalypse: “The public’s faith in their government shatters with the disclosure of Watergate.
 Nixon becomes the first President in U.S. history to resign, as corruption and politics truly become synonymous.
-Can America’s trust in its leaders ever be restored?”
-Volume V: 1976–1980: Starting Over: “The upheavals of the 60’s and 70’s now leave many confronting the emotional fallout, including forced interracial busing and women torn between their roles as housewives and breadwinners.
+Can America’s trust in its leaders ever be restored?” and Volume V: 1976–1980: Starting Over: “The upheavals of the ’60s and ’70s now leave many confronting the emotional fallout, including forced interracial busing and women torn between their roles as housewives and breadwinners.
 Meanwhile, the sounds and style of Disco dominate the decade.”

 Have the students read selections from John Rawls’s A Theory of Justice (1971) and Robert Nozick’s Anarchy, State, and Utopia (1974).
 Both books are considered classics of American political thought—both arrive at very different conclusions.

 Have the students read Ira Levin’s The Stepford Wives (1972).
-Use the novel to explore issues about the dangers of forced conformity, made into a movie in 1975 and again in 2004.
+Use the novel to explore issues about the dangers of forced conformity.
+The book was made into a movie in 1975 and again in 2004.

 Have the students read Carter’s “Crisis of Confidence” speech to the American people; Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present (1996).